xin9le/FastEnum/README.md

 # FastEnum
 FastEnum is **the fastest** enum utilities for C#/.NET.
-It's designed easier to use than `System.Enum`.
+It's designed easy to use like `System.Enum`.
 And provided methods are all achieved zero allocation and faster than `System.Enum`.